-- Although data are limited, hormone-based birth control is discouraged regardless of the hormone receptor status of the patient's cancer. - Alternative methods of birth control include intrauterine devices (IUDs), barrier methods, or, for patients with no intent of future pregnancies, tubal ligation or vasectomy for the partner. - Randomized trials have shown that ovarian suppression with GnRH agonist therapy administered during adjuvant chemotherapy in premenopausal women with ER-negative tumors may preserve ovarian function and diminish the likelihood of chemotherapyinduced amenorrhea. - Breastfeeding following breast-conserving cancer treatment is not contraindicated.
+- Although data are limited, hormone-based birth control is discouraged regardless of the hormone receptor status of the patient's cancer. - Alternative methods of birth control include intrauterine devices (IUDs), barrier methods, or, for patients with no intent of future pregnancies, tubal ligation or vasectomy for the partner. - Randomized trials have shown that ovarian suppression with GnRH agonist therapy administered during adjuvant chemotherapy in premenopausal women with breast tumors (regardless of hormone receptor status) may preserve ovarian function and diminish the likelihood of chemotherapy-induced amenorrhea. - Breastfeeding following breast-conserving cancer treatment is not contraindicated.
 However, the quantity and quality of breast milk produced by the breast conserved may not be sufficient or may be lacking some of the nutrients needed.
 Breastfeeding during active treatment with chemotherapy and endocrine therapy is not recommended. - Smaller historical experiences in patients with ER-positive disease have reported conflicting results with regard to the protective effect of GnRH agonist therapy on fertility.

-SURGICAL AXILLARY STAGING - T0,N1,M0; T1-3,N0-1,M0 DISEASE
+SURGICAL AXILLARY STAGING - T1-3,N0-1,M0 DISEASE

-1Consider pathologic confirmation of malignancy in clinically positive nodes using ultrasound-guided FNA or core biopsy in determining if a patient needs axillary lymph node dissection.
+^a Consider pathologic confirmation of malignancy in clinically positive nodes using ultrasound-guided FNA or core biopsy.